Mario Cerrito: Human Hibachi series

-Human Hibachi 2, made by Cerrito in the summer of 2021, stars Julie Chapin, Frank Volpe, Tammy Jean among others.
-The movie premiered in July 2022 in Philadelphia.
-It went on to win best feature film at New Jersey Horror Con and Film Festival in Atlantic City.
+In summer 2021, Cerrito made the sequel Human Hibachi 2: Feast in The Forest.
+The movie was filmed in Mount Holly, New Jersey and premiered in July 2022 in Philadelphia.
+It went on to win best feature film at New Jersey Horror Con and Film Festival in Atlantic City, New Jersey.
 Troma Entertainment picked the movie up for worldwide release.
+The film was later released to FOUND TV in November 2024.